sasadangelo/javacompiler/README.md

 but it dump giving a .java in input.
 I hope that with few hours of additional work I will be it running again.

+# Update 2/16/2017

+I solved the dump and now the compiler is able to compile test code in test/ptest (parsing tests) and test/ctest (code generation tests).
+The problem now is that the generated class file cannot be run by a official JVM (I tried with Oracle JDK 7).
+This project was tested 20 years ago with JVM 1.0 Specification and in 20 years lot of things changes.
+I will verify, in future, if it will be possible make the compiled code runnable with an official JDK.